davebraze/david-braze/content/post/what-is-a-phoneme/index.md

 The word "phoneme" gets tossed around a lot in talk of early reading instruction.
-It is an important concept in relation to phonics based approaches to the subject.
+It is an important concept in relation to phonics-based approaches to the subject.
 Reading teachers are typically taught that a phoneme is a "speech sound",[^1] but that isn't quite right.
 In fact, a phoneme is better defined as a **set** of speech sounds.
 So, a